abatilo/blog/content/about/index.md

 intern with
 [Josh.ai](https://medium.com/@joshdotai/i-made-a-computer-pretend-to-be-a-computer-that-s-pretending-to-be-a-human-here-s-what-happened-128173751967).
-I dropped out of college and worked at Josh.ai full time doing our Android app, worked on our NLP, worked on the backend, and worked on device integrations (it was a really small company at the time).
+I dropped out of college and worked at Josh.ai full time doing our Android app, worked on our NLP, worked on the backend, and worked on device integrations.
+It was a really small company at the time.
 I left Josh.ai and worked for FullContact where I caught the operations bug.
 I helped migrate existing services to run on Kubernetes and [I helped build ML capabilities](https://www.fullcontact.com/blog/experimentation-leads-innovation-machine-learning-fullcontact/)